woosukchoi/old_page/_pages/research.md

 ---
 ## Work in Progress
-- Task-specific Employer Learnings
+- Task Heterogeneity and Employer Learnings

-- Labor Market Regulation and Technology Adoption: Evidence from Californian Nurse Staffing Regulation
+- Labor Market Regulation and Technology Adoption: Evidence from Californian Nurse Staffing Regulation (with So Young Kim)